Tensor Q-Rank: New Data Dependent Definition of Tensor Rank: Introduction

 \subsection{Motivation}

-In the tensor completion task, we found that when dealing with some non-smooth data, Tensor Nuclear Norm~(TNN) based methods usually perform worse than the cases with smooth data.
-At the same time, Sum of Nuclear Norm~(SNN) based methods are almost unaffected by the smoothness of data.
-However, for most dataset, TNN based methods are much better than SNN based methods.
+In the tensor completion task, we find that when dealing with some non-smooth data, Tensor Nuclear Norm~(TNN) based methods usually perform worse than the cases with smooth data.
+Therefore, we want to improve this phenomenon by changing the projection basis $\mathbf{F}$ in Eq.~(\ref{DefofTNN}).
+In other words, we provide some interpretable selection criteria of $\mathbf{M}$ in Eq.~(\ref{intro_M_model}), e.g., make $\mathbf{M}$ be an orthogonal matrix and data dependent w.r.t. the data tensor $\mathcal{X}$.
+The following gives the details:

-{Our motivation is that} we can combine the advantages of these two norm based methods, and make new methods more robust to data smoothness and maintain good performance similar to TNN.
-We consider that \textbf{(1):} the robustness along the third dimension of SNN based methods comes from its mode-$3$ regularizer, which assumes that the dimension of $\mathbf{T}_{(3)}$'s column subspace~(projected by its right singular matrix $\mathbf{V}_{(3)}$) is quite small.
-But the right singular matrix is instead by a fixed Fourier matrix $\mathbf{F}$ in TNN. \textbf{(2):} the excellent performance of TNN based methods comes from its definition of tensor singular value.
-In the mode-$3$ regularizer of SNN, the singular value of mode-$3$ unfolding matrix is too simple to approximate the true subspace.

-In summary, we combine the data-dependent orthogonal matrix of SNN and the superior tensor singular value definition of TNN, and then propose our tensor $\mathbf{Q}$-norm based method.
-Moreover, We also give the reasonable explanation for the proposed model and the selection method of $\mathbf{Q}$.
-It should be pointed out that our proposed method seems to be similar to SNN, but our definition of singular value is quite different from it, which makes our method maintain the tensor internal structure better.
+Whether in the case of matrix recovery~\cite{excel_7_1,excel_7_2} or tensor recovery~\cite{excel_20,LuIJCAI2018,lu2019cvpr}, the low rank hypothesis is very important.
+Generally speaking, the lower the rank of the data, the easier it is to recover with fewer observations.
+As can be seen from Figure.~\ref{Intro}, we can use a better $\mathbf{Q}$ to make the low rank structure of the non-smooth data more significant.

+Considering the convex relaxation, the low rank property is usually represented by \textbf{(a): the distribution of singular values}, or \textbf{(b): the value of nuclear norm}.
+We may as well take these two points as priori knowledge respectively, and specify the selection rules of $\mathbf{Q}$ in Eq.~(\ref{motivation_q_recovery_model}), so that the low rank property of $\mathcal{X}$ can be better reflected.
+Therefore, we provide two methods in this paper as follows:

+(a): {Let $\mathbf{Q}$ satisfy a certain selection method to make more tensor singular values close to $0$ while the remaining ones are far from $0$.} From another perspective, the distribution variance of singular values should be larger, which leads to Variance Maximization Tensor Q-Nuclear norm~(VMTQN) in Sec.~\ref{Sec:VMTQN}.

+(b): Let $\mathbf{Q}$ minimize the nuclear norm $\left\| \mathcal{X} \right\|_{Q,*}$ directly, leading to a bilevel problem.
+As we know, nuclear norm is usually used as an surrogate function of the rank function.
+Then we use some manifold optimization method to solve the problem, which leads to Manifold Optimization Tensor Q-Nuclear norm~(MOTQN) in Sec.~\ref{Sec:MOTQN}.